Alex Nicol, SEO Content Marketing Specialist, Article-Writing.co

 1. Your Site Should Have a Directory (Or a Piece of ‘Cornerstone Content’).
 If you write an authoritative piece of content large enough to define a specific niche, you are bound to get some natural back links.

 2. Blog Writers Are Looking for Authoritative References.
 Not every citation people make can be to Wikipedia or scientific studies.
 No matter what industry you operate in, blog writers in your niche are always looking for new sites to reference that are more authoritative than a blog post, but more approachable than a scientific study.
+If you SEO write for us, you’ll understand some of the sources that can help in this regard for us.

 As you can see, SEO copy involves far more than it might seem.
 When conceived in a cyclical way it becomes much more clear what exactly needs to be done, and when.
 At Article-Writing.co, we are always looking at ways to improve the organic search optimization of the content we produce.
 Contact us today for a consultation on our range of packages to see which one is most suited to your needs.
+Or, if you know your SEO-write for us instead.

 Let Article-Writing.co do the work for you